 In contrast, S corporations must generally make all distributions pro-rata in accordance with the number of shares held by each owner.
 Also, an LLC can have an unlimited number of investors, whereas an S corporation is limited to 100 shareholders.

 However, there are also a number of potential downsides to operating as an LLC that is taxed as a partnership.
 Recent law changes require the prudent tax planners (and business people) revisit the conventional wisdom that the default LLC classification is the best tax choice.
 An S corporation shareholder can receive both salary and dividend income from the business.

 - Dividend income is not subject to the self-employment tax.

-- Dividend income from your active trade or business is not considered net investment income that may be subject to the new 3.8 percent Medicare tax.
+- Dividend income from your active trade or business is not considered net investment income that may be subject to the 3.8 percent net investment income tax.

 Other factors to consider.
 There are a number of nontax factors that may influence your decision as to whether a LLC is the right form of business for you.
 We recommend that you seek legal advice in setting up a LLC and writing up the operating agreement.